CPE-MB/News-Nexus/README.md

 ### News
 - The latest news articles will be fetched and displayed on the main page.
 - Click on an article title to read the full article.
+- users can select headlines base on the categories provided

 ### Weather Forecast
 - Enter a city name in the search bar to get the current weather and forecast.
 - The weather data will be displayed dynamically on the page.
+- Button on for Automatic Current Location

 ### Live Chat
 - Enter your username to join the chat.